 (c) the term of the credit facility.

 5.2 We try to make lending decisions as quickly as possible.
 This is how our use of automated processing benefits our customers.
 However, in some circumstances, automated decisions are not appropriate.
 For example, you may have a credit history that does not squarely meet our criteria, and, where combined with other factors that improve your eligibility, may warrant further consideration.
 In these instances, we refer your application to an underwriter.
 The underwriter will undertake an objective review of your application and the automated decision may be revised in the event that the underwriter considers that lending may be appropriate.

-5.4 In a small amount of cases, where there has been a decline in our appraisal of your credit we may reduce the credit offering accordingly.
-In the event of a significant default we may freeze or withdraw the credit facility to prevent any further borrowing and you will be informed.
+5.4 In a small number of cases, where there has been a decline in our appraisal of your credit we may reduce the credit offering accordingly.
+In the event of a significant default, we may freeze or withdraw the credit facility to prevent any further borrowing and you will be informed.

 5.5 We also undertake continuing checks to combat fraud.
 This means we may decide that you pose a fraud or money laundering risk if our processing reveals your behaviour to be consistent with money laundering or known fraudulent conduct, or is inconsistent with your previous submissions, or you appear to have deliberately hidden your true identity.
 For more information on the anti-fraud measures adopted by us, click here.

 5.6 This process may result in your facility being withdrawn or you not being able to complete a purchase using your Capital on Tap card.
 You may want to check your information or try again using a different method of payment.

 5.7 Where you request to draw down money into a bank account from your Capital on Tap account or submit a payment request using your Capital on Tap Visa card, checks will be done including on your available balance to ensure that sufficient funds are available before authorising the transaction.
 We reserve the right to restrict or decline drawdowns or transactions where it is deemed that the request does not fit the permitted usage as defined in your Terms and Conditions.